-Element Development Requirements Preferred Building Heights • Sub-Precinct 4A, 4C, 4D - Preferred Maximum Building Height is 41.0m (12 storeys) above natural ground level. • Sub-Precinct 4B - Preferred Maximum Building Height is 35.0m (10 storeys) above natural ground level.
+Element Development Requirements Preferred Building Heights Sub-Precinct 4A, 4C, 4D - Preferred Maximum Building Height is 41.0m (12 storeys).
+Sub-Precinct 4B, Preferred Maximum Building Height is 45.0m (10 storeys). • Sub-Precinct 4B - Preferred Maximum Building Height is 35.0m (10 storeys).
 Preferred Street Wall Heights Sub-Precinct 4A, 4B, 4C, 4D - Preferred street wall height is 12.0m (3 storeys).
-Mandatory Building Setbacks Sub-Precinct 4A, 4B - 3.0m ground level setback to Kananook Creek Boulevard to provide an outdoor dining / activation zone for new development. • Sub-Precinct 4D - Extension of Kananook Creek Promenade at 510 Nepean Highway - 9.0m Building setback to the western property boundary to create the future public open space.
+Mandatory Building Setbacks Sub-Precinct 4A, 4B - 3.0m setback of the street wall of the building to Kananook Creek Boulevard to provide an outdoor dining / activation zone for new development. • Sub-Precinct 4D - Extension of Kananook Creek Promenade at 510 Nepean Highway - 9.0m Building setback to the western property boundary to create the future public open space.
 Preferred Building Setbacks Sub-Precinct 4A, 4B, 4C, 4D - 0.0m to Nepean Highway, Beach Street, Wells Street, Playne Street, Davey Street, Kananook Creek Boulevard South and Kananook Creek Promenade.
-Preferred Upper-Level Setbacks • Sub-Precinct 4A, 4B, 4C, 4D - Kananook Creek interface - 10.0m setback for upper-level development from the street wall. • Sub-Precinct 4A, 4B - Development above 35m (10 storeys) should be set back so it has minimal visibility from the opposite Gould Street properties.
+Preferred Upper-Level Setbacks Sub-Precinct 4A, 4B, 4C, 4D - Kananook Creek interface - 10.0m setback for upper-level development from the street wall to contribute to a recessive tower form when viewed from the west. • Sub-Precinct 4A, 4B - Development above 35m (10 storeys) should be set back so that it is recessive from the tower form when viewed from the opposite Gould Street properties.
 The level of visibility should be measured from a distance of 10.0m from the rear boundary of the Gould Street properties.
-Refer to Figure 42. • Sub-Precinct 4A - Future pedestrian links - 3.0m setback for upper-level development from the future laneway street wall to create a total of 15.0m building separation. • Sub-Precinct 4D - McCombs Reserve Interface - 10.0m setback for upper-level development from the street wall. • Sub-Precinct 4C, 4D - Development above 35m (10 storeys) should be set back so it has minimal visibility from the Kananook Creek Trail within the foreshore reserve opposite.
-Refer to Figures 43 and 44. • Sub-Precinct 4A, 4B, 4C, 4D - 5.0m setback upper-level development from the street wall to Beach Street, Wells Street, Playne Street, Davey Street and Nepean Highway. • Sub-Precinct 4A, 4B, 4C, 4D - Provide upper-level setbacks as required to achieve the solar access requirements outlined below.
-Future Pedestrian Links • Sub-Precinct 4A - Future pedestrian link between Nepean Highway and Kananook Creek Boulevard with a 9.0m total width.
-This will comprise of 4.5m from the northern property boundary of 446 Nepean Highway and southern property boundary of 438 - 444 Nepean Highway. • Sub-Precinct 4A - Future pedestrian link between Nepean Highway and Kananook Creek Boulevard with a 9.0m total width.
-This will comprise of 4.5m from the northern property boundary of 432 Nepean Highway and southern property boundary of 428 Nepean Highway.
+Refer to Figure 42. • Sub-Precinct 4A - Future pedestrian links - 3.0m setback for upper-level development from the future laneway street wall to create a total of 15.0m building separation. • Sub-Precinct 4D - McCombs Reserve Interface - 10.0m setback for upper-level development from the street wall. • Sub-Precinct 4C, 4D - Development above 35m (10 storeys) should be set back so it is recessive from the tower form when viewed from the Kananook Creek Trail within the foreshore reserve opposite.
+Refer to Figures 43 and 44. • Sub-Precinct 4A, 4B, 4C, 4D - 5.0m setback for upper-level development from the street wall to Beach Street, Wells Street, Playne Street, Davey Street and Nepean Highway. • Sub-Precinct 4A, 4B, 4C, 4D - Provide upper-level setbacks as required to achieve the solar access requirements outlined below.